 Quick to Relax

 At Mitten Kids Dentistry, we recommend asking your child why they are afraid of the dentist.
 For example, some children have dental anxiety because they are afraid of feeling helpless or losing control.
-Compared with other types of sedation dentistry, nitrous oxide relaxes your child without putting them to sleep.
+Compared with other types of sedation dentistry, laughing gas relaxes your child without putting them to sleep.

 Quick to Wear Off